 The leading cause of home fires associated with fireplaces and chimneys is highly flammable creosote buildup, according to the National Fire Protection Association (NFPA).

 Creosote in the chimney can’t be prevented entirely, since the combustion gases from every wood fire leave some creosote deposits behind.
-It’s possible, however, for you to greatly minimize the buildup and chimney care experts can help.
+It’s possible, however, for you to greatly minimize the buildup.
+Our chimney sweep experts can help.

 Creosote is a tar-like deposit in chimney flues from toxic combustion gases and particulate matter created in a wood fire.
 The concentrated makeup of the gas depends on the type of wood being burned and the amount of moisture in the wood.
 The only logs that should be burned in a fireplace are seasoned, which means they have low moisture content.
 If green or unseasoned wood is burned, a much greater volume of harmful smoke is released plus the fire is far less efficient.